Vikkrantpol/EMA-Strategy-Backtesting/README.md

 - April 2025: -7.46%
 - May 2025: 6.45%

+## Plots and Visualizations

+The following plots illustrate the strategy's performance:

+### 1.Equity Curve vs. DOGE Price
+- Shows equity growth from 10M INR to over 51.8M INR, compared to DOGE price, with gains (green) and losses (red) highlighted.

+### 2.Drawdown Over Time
+- Displays drawdown percentage, peaking at 38.25%, with significant drawdowns annotated.

+### 3.Price Chart with Indicators
+- Plots DOGE price with proprietary indicators (details hidden) on a logarithmic scale.

+### 4.Monthly Returns and Number of Trades
+- Combines monthly returns (bar plot with gradient colors, e.g., 109.20% in Nov 2024) and number of trades (line plot), with highest and lowest returns annotated.

+### 5.Summary Dashboard
+ -Aggregates equity curve, drawdown, and a metrics table for a comprehensive overview.

 ## Features
 - Data Processing: Loads and processes hourly DOGE/USD data, converting prices to INR.